Whale shark diving

 How much does it cost to swim with whale sharks?

 RedBalloon’s whale shark experiences start at just $395 for the Whale Shark Swim and Snorkel Tour with Lunch and Photos in Exmouth, WA.
+You will also find a swim with whale sharks cruise with lunch from $415 or a private whale shark swim and snorkel tour for up to 20 people from $7,800.

 When is the best time to go swimming with whale sharks?